xpqz/dyalog-docs/language-reference-guide/docs/primitive-operators/stencil.md

 In general, the right operand `g` is a 2- row matrix of positive non-zero integers with up to `⍴⍴Y` columns.
-The first row contains the rectangle sizes, the second row the *movements* i.e. how much to move the rectangle in each step.
+The first row contains the rectangle sizes, the second row the *movements* that is, how much to move the rectangle in each step.
 If `g` is a scalar or vector it specifies the rectangle size and the movement defaults to 1.

 The predominant case uses a rectangle size which is odd and a movement of 1.